zongyiliu/colai/LLM/RWKV/1_week_one.md

 Training speed: (new training code) RWKV-4 14B BF16 ctxlen4096 = 114K tokens/s on 8x8 A100 80G (ZERO2+CP). (old training code) RWKV-4 1.5B BF16 ctxlen1024 = 106K tokens/s on 8xA100 40G.

+## image experiments
-I am doing image experiments too (For example: https://huggingface.co/BlinkDL/clip-guided-binary-autoencoder) and RWKV will be able to do txt2img diffusion :) My idea: 256x256 rgb image -> 32x32x13bit latents -> apply RWKV to compute transition probability for each of the 32x32 grid -> pretend the grids are independent and "diffuse" using these probabilities.
+For example: https://huggingface.co/BlinkDL/clip-guided-binary-autoencoder) and RWKV will be able to do txt2img diffusion

 Smooth training - no loss spikes! (lr & bsz change around 15G tokens)
 ![RWKV-loss](RWKV-loss.png)

 ![RWKV-eval](RWKV-eval.png)

 All of the trained models will be open-source.
-Inference is very fast (only matrix-vector multiplications, no matrix-matrix multiplications) even on CPUs, so you can even run a LLM on your phone.
+Inference is very fast (only matrix-vector multiplications, no matrix-matrix multiplications) even on CPUs.

 How it works: RWKV gathers information to a number of channels, which are also decaying with different speeds as you move to the next token.
 It's very simple once you understand it.